 My guests enjoy an intimate tour that indulges their senses on every level.
 It’s the real tastes; the real smells; the real food; and the real people that we get to share on a journey through my ancestral homeland.

-My tours are all about experiencing the real Italy, and actually feeling something.
+My tours are all about experiencing the real Italy through connection with both the people and surroundings.
 I hope you can join me for the experience.

 Our small group Italy tours are just exceptional.
 Intimate, behind-the-scenes access, privately hosted by a real Italian family and Annie.
 It’s a must do, so consider joining us.

 known as the city of water, the town is circled by a town wall and by waterways.
 Rebuilt and restored after Second World War bombing, the town centre is a rambling maze of streets lined with arcaded walkways.
 Looking up, you’ll see fragments of the painted frescoes which once decorated Treviso’s houses.